 The challenges presented by an irregular site configuration on a steep incline of bedrock were used as opportunities to create a multi-layered design with entrances on two levels and three individualized green spaces.

-This sustainably built veterans residence provides green supportive housing to veterans returning from Iraq and Afghanistan, as well as those with a history of homelessness and substance abuse.
+Kingsbridge Terrace is a sustainably built veterans’ residence.
+It provides green supportive housing to veterans returning from Iraq and Afghanistan, and those with a history of homelessness and substance abuse.

-In 2015, Kingsbridge Terrace was awarded ‘Outstanding Residence of the Year’ by the Supportive Housing Network of New York.
+Kingsbridge Terrace received the 2015 ‘Outstanding Residence of the Year’ award from the Supportive Housing Network of New York.

 West Tremont Residence received the 2017 Big Apple Brownfield Award for Collaboration from the NYC Brownfield Partnership.